Irenezs/Notes/wEEK 7.md

 	- c
 		- In Paper
 	- d
 		- Momentum is a vector, meaning it has a direction.
-Due to the air changing direction,
+Due to the air changing direction, the momentum will change.
+	- e
+		- In Paper
+	- f
+		- In Paper
+	- g
+		-